Production Security Headers: The Three Shields Every Web Application Needs

 The Real-World Attack Scenario

 You're at a coffee shop using public Wi-Fi.
 You type yourbank.com into the browser.
 Before the browser upgrades to HTTPS, it makes an initial HTTP request.
-An attacker on the same network intercepts this request and responds with a fake login page that looks identical to the real one.
+An attacker on the same network intercepts this request and responds with a fake login page.
+You enter your credentials.
+The attacker captures them.
+This is called an SSL stripping attack.

 How HSTS Protects You